JefGrailet/SAGE/Python/INSIGHT/README.md

   can get quite big and is usually much larger than the projection on neighborhoods of the same graph.

-* `DoubleBip`: translates a neighborhood-based directed acyclic graph as built by `SAGE`, completed by the alias resolution data captured during its final algorithmic step, into a double (hypothetical) Layer-2 - router - subnet bipartite graph.
+* `Trip`: translates a neighborhood-based directed acyclic graph as built by `SAGE`, completed by the alias resolution data captured during its final algorithmic step, into a (hypothetical) Layer-2 - router - subnet tripartite graph.
 The first two parties (hypothetical Layer-2 - router) account for the inner components of neighborhoods.
 The subnets (third party) are used exactly in the same manner as in simple bipartite graphs, except they connect (inferred) routers rather than neighborhoods.
 This formalism was designed to study the router degree and assess the potential presence of Layer-2 equipment within large networks.
-It currently only outputs the graph itself (as two files, suffixed in `.dbip-mappings` for the vertices and `.dbip-graph` for the edges), a figure plotting the distributions of different definitions of the router degree (suffixed in `_router_degrees.pdf`) and a figure illustrating the clustering coefficients of (inferred) routers in function of their degree in the double bipartite graph.
+It currently only outputs the graph itself (as two files, suffixed in `.trip-mappings` for the vertices and `.trip-graph` for the edges), a figure plotting the distributions of different definitions of the router degree (suffixed in `_router_degrees.pdf`) and a figure illustrating the clustering coefficients of (inferred) routers in function of their degree in the tripartite graph.
+It is worth noting that tripartite graphs built by `INSIGHT` currently do not include edges connecting (hypothetical) Layer-2 devices with subnets.

 **Remark about graph visuals:** while `INSIGHT` can usually process a data snapshot quickly, the rendering of a graph (directed or bipartite) can take some time, especially with large networks.